 Not only will regular movement help mitigate the risks associated with excessive sedentary behavior (like back pain, obesity, and even heart disease), but research suggests it can also increase your productivity, mental focus, and job satisfaction.

 Need some tips to stay moving at your desk?
-Check out these helpful ideas from our physical therapist staff at Pukalani Physical Therapy today.
+Check out these helpful ideas.

 Stay healthy while you’re at work